Kingdom of Haihaiyavansi: Mattha lineage

-In the ancient land of India near the Narmada river, the Mattha clan of Yaduvanshi Ahirs thrived, tracing their lineage to the legendary Sahastra Bahu, a warrior-king known for his bravery and strength.
+In the ancient land of India near the Narmada river, the Mattha clan thrived, tracing their lineage to the legendary Sahasra Bahu, a warrior-king known for his bravery and strength.
 According to historical accounts, the Mattha clan belonged to the Heyhayavansh dynasty, renowned for their valor and leadership.

-The Mattha clan's ancestry was intertwined with the history of Asha Ahir, the king of Asirgarh in Madhya Pradesh.
-Asha Ahir, a fearless warrior and just ruler, was also a part of the Heyhayavansh dynasty.
-His bravery and strategic prowess were legendary, and his legacy continues to inspire generations.

-The Mattha clan and Asha Ahir shared a common ancestry, tracing their lineage to the Chandravanshi dynasty.
-Together, they defended their territories against invaders and protected their people.
-The Mattha clan's history is replete with stories of bravery, loyalty, and devotion to their heritage.

-The Mattha clan's connection to Sahastra Bahu and Asha Ahir reflects their reverence for their ancestors and their commitment to upholding the values of the Heyhayavansh dynasty.
-Their legacy continues to be celebrated, and their contributions to the region's cultural and historical tapestry remain significant.

 Maratha suzerainty

 After the death of Raghunath Singh in 1745, Mohan Singh a member of the Haihaiyavanshi Raipur branch, was placed on the throne by Raghoji I Bhonsle.
 He was loyal to the Bhonsle Nagpur Kingdom and paid regular tribute to the Bhonsle treasury.
 However, in 1758, Bimbaji Bhonsle was sent against him to assume direct control of Chhattisgarh.
 Mohan Singh started amassing his forces near Raipur, but died shortly after and thus, Bimbaji Bhonsle assumed rule of the region with ease.

 Administration

 According to a tradition, popularized by Cecil Upton Wills (1919), the principalities Raipur and Ratanpur were "sub-kingdoms", and each had 18 forts; the name "Chhattisgarh" derives from these 36 (Chhattis) forts (garh).
 However, experts disagree with this theory for several reasons: the name Chhattisgarh does not appear in early records, no historical records identify the 36 forts, and early records list 48 forts in the area.

 According to Willis, the term garh referred to a district, which was under the charge of the feudal lords (thakurs or diwans), who owed allegiance to the king.
 The garh was also known as chaurasi (eighty-four) because it was meant to be made up of 84 villages.
 The garhs were in turn made up of smaller units called taluks.
 The taluk, which was supposed to contain 12 villages and was also known as bahron (twelve) was held by a dao or barhainya whose authority in the unit closely resembled that of the diwan within the taluk.
 The village was held by a gaonthia or headman.

 Several parts of Chhattisgarh country were held by feudatory chiefs who ruled under the suzerainty of the Haihaiyavanshis.
 Some were Kanker State, Sarangarh State and Sakti State.